Nevysha/Cozy-Nest/PATCHNOTE.md

 ## Minor changes & fixes in 2.1.5

 - [x]  Font color settings added (and auto calculate subdued color)
-- [x]  Cozy Nest should detect more easily if it is running on a1111 or SD Next (Vlad's fork)
+- [x]  Cozy Nest should detect more easily if it is running on Automatic1111's webui or SD Next (Vlad's fork)
 - [x]  Few tweaks for SD Next

 ## Minor changes & fixes in 2.1.4